 As mentioned above, the SOW should state deadlines for performance reviews if a company wants some control of the development.
 The software development vendor must adhere to his responsibilities and give regular reports.
 Companies can also implement management software.
 Some of the most popular applications for supervising and reviewing operations are Jira, Basecamp, Asana.
 Although all tools and applications for management should be clearly stated in the agreement.

-The document must clearly define success and failure, which means it should cover what criteria constitute successfully completed deliverables the client should accept and pay for.
+The document must clearly define success and failure, which means it should cover what criteria constitute successfully completed tasks and deliverables the client should accept and pay for.
 Also, it should include circumstances under which the company can terminate the agreement without paying the full price.
 A detailed description of the features’ acceptance criteria will also help to cover the risks of change requests.

 Additionally, Statement of Work should include an attachment with information about the process of submission, as well as people authorized to review and accept deliverables.